MESH-Research/Pilcrow/docs/guide/README.md

 This structure enables editorial teams to develop an inclusive and supportive space in which ideas are explored and refined collaboratively.
 By facilitating a more collegial and thoughtful peer review process, CCR aims to better both scholarship and the processes used to create it.
 CCR also provides editorial teams with a full review process flow, allowing them to move a piece of scholarship from submission through peer review and export it for publication.
 Editorial teams can also invite, manage, and correspond with authors and reviewers.

-CCR is funded by Mellon.
-More on the Public Philsophy Journal and our ongoing work can be found here: <https://publicphilosophyjournal.org/about/mission-vision-values/>
+CCR is funded by Mellon Foundation.
+More on the Public Philosophy Journal and our ongoing work can be found here: <https://publicphilosophyjournal.org/about/mission-vision-values/>